Floating home loans: a complete financing guide

 If you’re considering financing with adjustable rates, the exact payment you’ll make monthly will fluctuate with the market – so although your payments could decrease with time, they could also increase.
 To avoid surprises and protect your financial future, be sure to consider all the pros and cons of your loan rates before making commitments.

 Whether due to financial restrictions or simply a longing to live a unique lifestyle, more and more first-time home buyers are opting for non-traditional types of housing – from tiny homes to renovated trailers.
-If you’re looking for a way to combine your wanderlust with a love of the water, living on a houseboat could be the perfect option.
+If you’re looking for a way to combine your wanderlust with a love of the water, living on a houseboat or floating residence could be the perfect option.

 Yet, these alternative residences come with some significant challenges, as getting financing for non-traditional homes is never simple.
 As always, there are many approaches to homeownership.
 We recommend considering buying a lake house if you’re looking for a simpler path to owning waterfront property.